In this section

 York Teaching Hospital NHS Foundation Trust provides a comprehensive range of acute hospital and specialist healthcare services for approximately 800,000 people living in and around York, North Yorkshire, North East Yorkshire and Ryedale - an area covering 3,400 square miles.

-Our annual turnover is over £400million.
-We manage eight hospital sites, 1,100 beds (including day case beds) and have a workforce of over 8,500 staff working across our hospitals and in the community.
+Our annual turnover is approaching £0.5bn.
+We manage eight hospital sites and have a workforce of around 9,000 staff working across our hospitals and in the community.

 - York Hospital